ReubenW/Narrative/README.md

 # Narrative
 Repo for the Narrative Quest and Dialogue editor, currently just used for tracking issues.
+Please feel free to create an issue here if you find one.

 If you want to get Narrative you can find it here on the Unreal Marketplace: https://www.unrealengine.com/marketplace/en-US/product/narrative-quest-and-dialogue-editor